robertlim89/vanguard/README.md

 - `./gradlew build` - To build the application
 - `./gradlew bootRun` - To run.
 The trade information in the XML files will be automatically loaded on startup.
+- `./gradlew test` - To run the tests.

 ## Endpoints